CNN depth analysis with different channel inputs for Acoustic Scene Classification: Results

 \subsection{Results on development set}

 Table~\ref{tab:results_dev} shows the results obtained for the development dataset when using the three networks detailed in Table~\ref{tab:net_arch} combined with the different inputs explained in Table~\ref{tab:spect_features}.
 Table~\ref{tab:results_dev} shows that when the network is fed with one channel input (M), the shallowest network shows the same results as the deepest.
 On the other hand, when the input is fed with more than one channel, deeper networks improve the accuracy, with different improvements depending on the selected audio representation.
 The most suitable representation is HPD.
 As far as this group is aware, this combination has not been proposed yet \cite{sakashita2018acoustic, han2017convolutional}.
+Ensemble accuracies per class are shown in Table~\ref{tab:class_dev}.

 On the other hand, when the ensembles detailed in Sect.~\ref{subsec:ensemble} are applied, the accuracy is also improved.
 The three models showing the highest accuracy in Table~\ref{tab:results_dev} have been used for this purpose.
 It is worth mentioning that although \textit{Vfy-3L64} shows, in some cases, better accuracy on the development set, this improvement is not correlated with the \emph{Public Leaderboard} set.
 An interpretation for this could be that the network is more prone to overfitting due to the highest number of parameters.